coreos/coreos-assembler/docs/building-fcos.md

 - `COREOS_ASSEMBLER_CONTAINER`: Allows for overriding the default assembler container which is currently `quay.io/coreos-assembler/coreos-assembler:latest`.
+- `COREOS_ASSEMBLER_ADD_CERTS`: Set this variable to mount in the CA bundle from the host.
+This is necessary if cosa needs to fetch HTTPS resources signed by an authority outside the default bundle already trusted by the host.
+Alternatively, one can use `cosa shell` as described below to have a persistent container in which you can set up the root CA once.

 See the [Working on CoreOS Assembler](devel.md) page for examples of how to use these variables.